khaledmv/laravel-imgallery/README.md

-### laravel starter file for crud with image upload
+### Laravel starter file with crud with image upload